Union in Monroe County, West Virginia — The American South (Appalachia)

 Topics and series.
 This historical marker is listed in this topic list: War, US Civil.
 In addition, it is included in the West Virginia Civil War Trails series list.
 A significant historical year for this entry is 1901.

 Location.
-37° 35.766′ N, 80° 32.61′ W. Marker is in Union, West Virginia, in Monroe County.
-Marker can be reached from 5th Street (U.S. 219), on the right when traveling north.
-The marker is .09 miles north of intersection with 5th Street N. Touch for map.
-Marker is in this post office area: Union WV 24983, United States of America.
+This marker has been replaced by another marker nearby.
+It was located near 37° 35.704′ N, 80° 32.607′ W. Marker was in Union, West Virginia, in Monroe County.
+It could be reached from Main Street (U.S. 219) north of Elmwood Lane, on the right when traveling north.
+Touch for map.
+Marker was at or near this postal address: 595 Main St, Union WV 24983, United States of America.
 Touch for directions.